 What kind of fees could it be?

 The fees the landlord decides to charge can come in many forms throughout the tenancy period.
 Often the charges can be for damages or other fees when moving out of the tenancy, or maybe you are being charged for additional services.
-Landlords will often charge you, because they either believe they have the right to do so, but some landlords may also exploit their tenant, because of their lack of knowledge about their rights.
+Landlords will often charge you, because they either believe they have the right to do so, but some landlords may also exploit their tenants, because of their lack of knowledge about their rights.

 Before you can understand your rights as a tenant, you should pay close attention to what is written in your lease.
-In your lease you will often find an answer to who is responsible for certain repairs.
+In your lease, you will often find an answer to who is responsible for certain repairs.
 This is often found in section 11 of the lease.

 You should be aware that just because something is included in your lease does not make it legal.
 If you are uncertain about the content of your lease, you can submit it for a free check by following the link below.